Quantum Field Theories on Algebraic Curves. I. Additive bosons: Abstract

 \section{Abstract}

-Using Serre's adelic interpretation of the cohomology, we develop ``differential and integral calculus'' on an algebraic curve $X$ over an algebraically closed constant field $k$ of characteristic zero, define an algebraic analogs of additive and multiplicative multi-valued functions on $X$, and prove corresponding generalized residue theorem and A. Weil reciprocity law.
-Using the representation theory of global Heisenberg and lattice Lie algebras and the Heisenberg system, we formulate quantum field theories of additive, charged, and multiplicative bosons on an algebraic curve $X$.
-We prove that extension of the respected global symmetries --- Witten's additive and multiplicative Ward identities --- from the $k$-vector space of rational functions on $X$ to the $k$-vector space of additive multi-valued functions, and from the multiplicative group of rational functions on $X$ to the group of multiplicative multi-valued functions on $X$, defines these theories uniquely.
-The quantum field theory of additive bosons is naturally associated with the algebraic de Rham theorem and the generalized residue theorem, and the quantum field theory of multiplicative bosons --- with the generalized A. Weil reciprocity law.
+Using Serre's adelic interpretation of cohomology, we develop a `differential and integral calculus' on an algebraic curve $X$ over an algebraically closed filed $k$ of constants of characteristic zero, define algebraic analogs of additive multi-valued functions on $X$ and prove corresponding generalized residue theorem.
+Using the representation theory of the global Heisenberg and lattice Lie algebras, we formulate quantum field theories of additive and charged bosons on an algebraic curve $X$.
+These theories are naturally connected with the algebraic de Rham theorem.
+We prove that an extension of global symmetries (Witten's additive Ward identities) from the $k$-vector space of rational functions on $X$ to the vector space of additive multi-valued functions uniquely determines these quantum theories of additive and charged bosons.